Wal33D/manic-miners-launcher/ROADMAP.md

 Below is a detailed 5-phase plan for modernizing the **Manic Miners Launcher** interface and features.
 These steps expand on the conversation guidance so contributors have clear direction.

+**2025-07-10** - Scrapped previous UI.
+Removed HTML, CSS, and tests to start from scratch.

+**2025-07-11** - Introduced new UI skeleton using Bootswatch Materia theme.

 ## Phase 1 – Research & Asset Preparation _(completed 2025-07-08)_

 1. **Review current UI**